xenserver/xenserver-samples/powershell/README.md

 - [AutomatedTestCore.ps1](AutomatedTestCore.ps1): Shows how to log in to a host, create a storage repository and a VM, and perform various powercycle operations.

+- [SmartConnect.ps1](SmartConnect.ps1): Shows how to handle the error when attempting to connect to a supporter server, identify the pool coordinator, and connect to it instead.

 - [Updates.ps1](Updates.ps1): Shows how to configure a pool running XenServer 8 (or greater) to synchronize with a Continuous Delivery Channel (CDN), view available updates and post-update tasks, and apply these updates on the